Skip to main content

 Business Rate Changes

-In the Autumn budget announcement, the Chancellor confirmed the Business rate multipliers of 49.9p (small business multiplier) and 51.2p (standard multiplier) will again be frozen for 2023-24 and retail relief scheme will be extended to increase relief for eligible businesses to a maximum of 75% (from 50% in 2022/23), up to a £110,000 cash limit per business (including any other ‘qualifying connections’ such as companies in the same group) across all their hereditaments in England combined.
+In the Autumn budget announcement, the Chancellor confirmed the Business rate multipliers of 49.9p (small business multiplier) would be frozen again for 2024-25 whilst the larger (standard) multiplier would increase from 54.6p to 55.5p.
+It was also announced that the retail relief scheme would keep relief for eligible businesses reduce from the current 75% in 2024/25 to 40% for 2025/26, up to a £110,000 cash limit per business (including any other ‘qualifying connections’ such as companies in the same group) across all their hereditaments in England combined.
 This is a national relief so businesses within London authorities, despite potentially higher rateable values than outside of London, do not have any different criteria such as higher cash caps permitted.

 Business Rate Retention

-2023/24 will mark the third year in succession that the London Wide Pool pilot scheme will not exist due to the London wide financial uncertainty that remains post COVID-19.
+2025/26 will mark the fifth year in succession that the London Wide Pool pilot scheme will not exist due to the London wide financial uncertainty that remains post COVID-19 and the subsequent cost of living crisis.

 Camden welcomed the pilot pool approach, in a step towards wider devolution and a consensus for a London wide agreement.
 We continue to strongly support the principal Councils retain increased funding generated locally as part of our advocacy of wider devolution as a means of improving outcomes by moving decisions closer to the residents and businesses they effect.
 We argue that services that have a direct relationship to business should be transferred to councils, including services that can help tackle key infrastructure challenges, including housing, transport, and digital connectivity.
 In turn, we are creating a circular economy by encouraging greater participation of SMEs through our procurement processes.

-There have been no further announcements around the implementation of the new model for Business Rates but reforms to the funding of local government may put the Council’s financial resilience at risk by changing how funding is distributed to local authorities across England and the rebasing of business rates could threaten to strip out the pre-pandemic business rates growth which the Council has been able to retain.
+There have been no further announcements around the implementation of the new model for Business Rates outside of the new dedicated multipliers for retail, hospitality and leisure businesses to be implemented nationally in 2026/27 to replace the current retail, hospitality and leisure discount scheme.
+In the meantime reforms to the funding of local government may put the Council’s financial resilience at risk by changing how funding is distributed to local authorities across England and the rebasing of business rates could threaten to strip out the pre-pandemic business rates growth which the Council has been able to retain.
 The retention rate for London will remain at 67% of income above the baseline with the GLA keeping 37% and councils keeping 30%.